Skip to main content

-Learn how to allocate your created shift patterns in your Scheduler, or how to quickly create new shift patterns from the Scheduler.
+Learn how to allocate existing shift patterns in your Scheduler, or how to quickly create new shift patterns from the Scheduler.

 Marie Claire Saliba avatar